Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 Šokačka-Jacket

-The Slavonian Šokadian jacket, also called reklja, štrikanac, or bunđur, is a coat made of wool, and it’s part of the folk costumes from the Slavonian, Posavina, and Šokadija regions.
-The jacket was the uniform of Vojna Krajina in Slavonia during the Austro-Hungarian monarchy.
+The Slavonian Šokadian jacket, also called reklja, štrikanac, or bunđur, is a wool coat that’s part of the folk costumes of the Slavonian, Posavina, and Šokadija regions.

 It is particularly striking for its embroidered hem and sleeves.